chadrem/workers/README.md

       t.result     # Output value (the result of i * i in this example). t.exception  # The exception if one exists. end

+Note that instances of TaskGroup provide a 'synchronize' method.
+This method uses a mutex so you can serialize portions of your tasks that aren't thread safe.

 ## Parallel Map